bradserbuddy/Buddy-Android-SDK/README.md

 We will be publishing go Maven/Gradle shortly, but in the meantime, it's easy to integrate the Buddy Android SDK into your application.

-#### Gradle 1.1 Required
-Note this process requires Gradle 1.1.
-Gradle installs can be found [here](http://www.gradle.org/downloads).
-See the "Previous Releases" dropdown toward the bottom of the page.

-#### Install Process

-1. Clone this repository
+1. Clone this repository to your local machiine
-2. From the root of this repository, run `gradle build`
+2. From the root of this repository, run `./gradlew build` (Mac/Linux) or `gradlew.bat build` (Windows) to build the SDK
 3. Look in the **library/build/libs** folder to find the JARs.
 4. Add The buddy-sdk-_version_.jar file as a dependency for your Android application.